-The visit to the Higher Education and Careers Convention allows students to meet representatives from all the major universities and further education providers, along with many national employers.
+Yr 12 UCAS Conference The visit to the Higher Education and Careers Convention allows students to meet representatives from all the major universities and further education providers, along with many national employers.
 Students have the opportunity to pick up information on courses and job roles they may wish to complete in the future.
-Feedback from Students G:3,7 CDI:2,3,4,6 The UEA conference provides students with information on: Student Life and how University applications are completed.
+Feedback from Students G:3,7 CDI:2,3,4,6 Yr 12 UEA Conference The UEA conference provides students with information on: Student Life and how University applications are completed.
 The UEA conference also provides students with information on Student Finance at University and how to apply for loans, bursaries and grants.
 UEA also gives the students a Campus tour and outlines the benefits of University study.
 UEA arrange for an extensive range of subject taster sessions to help students when deciding which subject to take.
-Feedback from Students G:3,7 CDI:2,3,6 Weekly apprenticeship vacancies are circulated by 6th form office Destination data G:2 Student Exit Survey CDI:2 Ensuring that all students plan for an appropriate progression route into further or higher education, employment or apprenticeships or GAP years.
+Feedback from Students G:3,7 CDI:2,3,6 Yr 12 and Yr 13 Weekly apprenticeship Weekly apprenticeship vacancies are circulated by 6th form office Destination data G:2 vacancies Student Exit Survey CDI:2 Yr 12 and Yr 13 mentoring programme.
+Ensuring that all students plan for an appropriate progression route into further or higher education, employment or apprenticeships or GAP years.
 The role of the Tutor is integral to the success of this.
 The close relationship that the Tutor develops helps to ensure personal and accurate IAG is given to all the students at all times.
 Students have regular mentoring sessions with the tutor where they meet and can discuss their plans for the future.
 The mentoring sessions give the students an opportunity to discuss this in more detail.
 The Tutors are always available to support and help the students.
-Feedback from Students G:3,8 CDI:1,2,3 We keep the parents involved throughout this important process with information evenings on areas such as UCAS applications and student finance.
-Attendance at parents' evenings Parent/Carer Feedback G:3 CDI:1,2,3,4,5,6 The Sixth Form Leadership Team is available to support students using UCAS Track, helping students through Clearing and Adjustment.
-Destination data Parent/Carer Feedback G:3,8 CDI:2,3 students to meet representatives from all the major universities and further education providers, along with many national employers.
-Students have the opportunity to pick up information on courses and job roles they may wish to complete in the future.
-The UEA conference provides students with information on: Student Life and how University applications are completed.
-The UEA conference also provides students with information on Student Finance at University and how to apply for loans, bursaries and grants.
-UEA also gives the students a Campus tour and outlines the benefits of University study.
-UEA arrange for an extensive range of subject taster sessions to help students when deciding which subject to take.
-Weekly apprenticeship vacancies are circulated by 6th form office Ensuring that all students plan for an appropriate progression route into further or higher education, employment or apprenticeships or GAP years.
-The role of the Tutor is integral to the success of this.
-The close relationship that the Tutor develops helps to ensure personal and accurate IAG is given to all the students at all times.
-Students have regular mentoring sessions with the tutor where they meet and can discuss their plans for the future.
-The mentoring sessions give the students an opportunity to discuss this in more detail.
-The Tutors are always available to support and help the students.
-We keep the parents involved throughout this important process with information evenings on areas such as UCAS applications and student finance. students to meet representatives from all the major universities and further education providers, along with many national employers.
-Students have the opportunity to pick up information on courses and job roles they may wish to complete in the future.Feedback from StudentsThe UEA conference provides students with information on: Student Life and how University applications are completed.
-The UEA conference also provides students with information on Student Finance at University and how to apply for loans, bursaries and grants.
-UEA also gives the students a Campus tour and outlines the benefits of University study.
-UEA arrange for an extensive range of subject taster sessions to help students when deciding which subject to take.Feedback from StudentsWeekly apprenticeship vacancies are circulated by 6th form office Lose relationship that the Tutor is integral to the success of this.
-The close relationship that the Tutor develops helps to ensure personal and accurate IAG is given to all the students at all times.
-Students have regular mentoring sessions with the tutor where they meet and can discuss their plans for the future.
-The mentoring sessions give the students an opportunity to discuss this in more detail.
-The Tutors are always available to support and help the students.Attendance at parents' evenings Parent/Carer FeedbackWe keep the parents involved throughout this important process with finance.Attendance at parents' evenings Parent/Carer Feedback
+Feedback from Students G:3,8 CDI:1,2,3 Yr 12 and Yr 13 Parents' Information evenings We keep the parents involved throughout this important process with information evenings on areas such as UCAS applications and student finance.
+Attendance at parents' evenings Parent/Carer Feedback G:3 CDI:1,2,3,4,5,6 Yr 13 Results Day, Clearing The Sixth Form Leadership Team is available to support students using UCAS Track, helping students through Clearing and Adjustment.
+Destination data Parent/Carer Feedback G:3,8 CDI:2,3